kmjones2017/Assignment_6/README.md

 ---

+## Running the System (WIP)
+   Provide clear instructions on how to execute the Prefect flow and where to view the results.
+   This section should explain:

+   - How to run the SQL schema/load scripts

+   - How to run the Prefect flow (or placeholder if still WIP)

+   - How to run transformation and analytics scripts

+   - Where outputs appear

+---

+## Tasks and Dependencies (WIP)
+This section explains:

+   - what each task does

+   - how tasks depend on each other

+   - how Prefect coordinates them

+---

 ## Upstream Ingestion & Load

 Raw CSV files are ingested into a MySQL database using SQL-based loading mechanisms (e.g., `LOAD DATA INFILE`).
 This step establishes a normalized relational schema representing customers, suppliers, orders, products, batches, raw materials and formulations.